 If you water your plants right after applying this, it’s going to get washed away and not be as effective.

 Using a duster bottle or your hand, sprinkle it on your vegetable garden plants and leaves after they’ve been watered (and have had a little time to dry off).

 While it may not kill every kind of pest, it will make the environment so uncomfortable for them that they won’t be coming back anytime soon.
-Japanese beetles and bean beetles especially hate this method of pest control because it gets under adult insects wings and makes it hard to move and fly.
+Japanese beetles and bean beetles especially hate this stuff because it gets under adult insects’ wings and makes it hard to move and fly.

 2. Neem Oil

 Neem oil is a naturally occurring oil that comes from neem tree seeds.
 Neem trees are native to India and South Asian countries, so you might not have heard of these before.